locaweb/shard_handler/README.md

 # ShardHandler

-This gem is a simple sharding implementation for Rails applications.
-It is supposed to be used in multi tenant apps.
+This gem is a simple sharding solution for Rails applications.
+It was created to be used in multitenant applications, when data is shared across multiple databases but accessed through the same ActiveRecord model.

 ## Installation